Skip to content

 Talat Phlu: A Foodie Haven Across the River

 Cross the Chao Phraya River to the Thonburi side, and you’ll find Talat Phlu.
-This area, centered around the previous Thonburi train station, also known as Bangkok Noi Station, is a legendary street food destination for Bangkok locals.
+This is a historic Thonburi food neighborhood around Thoet Thai Road and the Talat Phlu railway area.
+It can be reached by BTS Talat Phlu, local buses, taxis, or the Mahachai railway line.
 The energy here is authentic, and the focus is purely on incredible food.

-• What to Eat: Talat Phlu is famous for a few key dishes.
-Seek out a vendor selling mee krob, a sweet and crispy noodle dish from a generations-old recipe.
+• What to Eat: Talat Phlu is famous for a few key dishes, and our top favorite is is gui chai (garlic chive dumplings).
+We tip you though to seek out a vendor selling mee krob, a sweet and crispy noodle dish from a generations-old recipe.
 Another must-try is suki, a Thai-style hot pot that you can get either “dry” (stir-fried) or “wet” (in a soup).

 Night Markets Off the Tourist Trail